You have no items in your shopping cart.

 2. Papillary Cancer

-This cancer grows from inner surface to hollow centre and they grow in finger-like projections.
-They often grow towards the centre and do not disturb other layers.
+This cancer grows from the inner surface to hollow center and they grow in finger-like projections.
+They often grow towards the center and do not disturb other layers.
 They are often categorized into non-invasive cancers.

 3. Flat Carcinoma

 This is a rare kind of cancer.
 In US only 1-2% of bladder cancer is found to be Squamous Cell Carcinoma.
-Sqaumous Cell Carcinoma is generally invasive cancer.
+Squamous Cell Carcinoma is generally invasive cancer.

 6. Small Cell Carcinoma

 These are even rarer to be found in less than 1% of bladder cancer survivors.
-This starts in nerve like cells called neuroendocrine cells.
-This cancer grows faster than the others and is needed to be treated quickly like small cell carcinoma in lungs.
+This starts in nerve-like cells called neuroendocrine cells.
+This cancer grows faster than the others and is needed to be treated quickly like small cell carcinoma in the lungs.